-525 If so, then participants may be more willing to sacrifice innocent local bystanders 526 (i.e., Iraqis) than members of neutral foreign nations (e.g., Sweden), as the latter cannot be 527 construed as an enemy combatant even under total war beliefs.
-Crucially, this effect should pertain only for innocent targets, not those who join ISIS voluntarily (whether foreign or 528 529 local).
-Study 4 therefore manipulated bystander nationality (Iraqi vs Swede) and innocence 530 (documenting ISIS vs aiding ISIS).
-We also developed an exploratory measure of support for 531 total war using a novel questionnaire.
-We used this to assess whether total war beliefs predict 532 bombing endorsement; participants higher in such beliefs should be more willing to bomb, 533 especially for local vs foreign targets, preregistered: https://aspredicted.org/M8G\MGC.
+If so, then participants may be more willing to sacrifice innocent local bystanders (i.e., Iraqis) than members of neutral foreign nations (e.g., Sweden), as the latter cannot be construed as an enemy combatant even under total war beliefs.
+Crucially, this effect should pertain only for innocent targets, not those who join ISIS voluntarily (whether foreign or local).
+Study 4 therefore manipulated bystander nationality (Iraqi vs Swede) and innocence (documenting ISIS vs aiding ISIS).
+We also developed an exploratory measure of support for total war using a novel questionnaire.
+We used this to assess whether total war beliefs predict bombing endorsement; participants higher in such beliefs should be more willing to bomb, especially for local vs foreign targets, preregistered: https://aspredicted.org/M8G_MGC.

-535 We recruited 602 American participants through Prolific, excluding 23 (3.8%) for 536 failing a competence check, leaving 579.
-The pwr package for R showed 80% power to 537 detect Cohen's w=0.14.
-The study used four versions of the Study 1a vignette, manipulating 538 bystander identity and guilt in a 2 (foreign vs local) by 2 (civilian vs ISIS affiliated) design.
-539 The bystander was described as either "a local Iraqi reporter" or "a foreign reporter from 540 Sweden," who either writes articles "informing the world about ISIS activity," or "in support 541 of ISIS and their ideology."
-Participants answered the same questions as in Study 1a, 542 excluding the comfort with decision question.
+We recruited 602 American participants through Prolific, excluding 23 (3.8%) for failing a competence check, leaving 579.
+Participants ranged in age from 18 to 84 (M = 38.46, SD = 14.43).
+The pwr package for R showed 80% power to detect Cohen's w = 0.14.
+The study used four versions of the Study 1a vignette, manipulating bystander identity and guilt in a 2 (foreign vs local) by 2 (civilian vs ISIS affiliated) design.
+The bystander was described as either "a local Iraqi reporter" or "a foreign reporter from Sweden," who either writes articles "informing the world about ISIS activity," or "in support of ISIS and their ideology."
+Participants answered the same questions as in Study 1a, excluding the comfort with decision question.

-As an exploratory measure, we developed ten total war belief questions (see Supplement) to assess how much participants consider all citizens and infrastructure in conflict areas legitimate targets for attack.
-For example, we asked, "During war it is acceptable to bomb cities and other population centers in an enemy nation if it results in a crucial strategic advantage to help end the war" and "In war, everything and anything is fair

-548 game."
-(1=strongly disagree - 7=strongly agree, $\alpha$ =0.92, see Supplement).
-We predicted that 549 people scoring higher on this measure would endorse bombing more often, especially for 550 local versus foreign targets.
+As an exploratory measure, we developed ten total war belief questions (see S1 File) to assess how much participants consider all citizens and infrastructure in conflict areas legitimate targets for attack.
+The measure consisted of ten statements for which participants marked their agreement.
+For example, we asked, "During war it is acceptable to bomb cities and other population centers in an enemy nation if it results in a crucial strategic advantage to help end the war" and "In war, everything and anything is fair game." ($1 = strongly \ disagree = -7 = strongly \ agree$, $\alpha = 0.92$, see S1 File).
+An average of these ten statements was taken as a score of total war attitudes.
+We predicted that people scoring higher on this measure would endorse bombing more often, especially for local versus foreign targets.